-- > Defining an identity and brand for Longford Town - > Addressing the reality and perceptions of anti-social behaviour - > Implementing a pro-active, positive and sustained communication plan - > Ensuring all forms of communication adopt a plain language approach - > Developing a strong events offer (linked to the night time economy)
+- Defining an identity and brand for Longford Town - > Addressing the reality and perceptions of anti-social behaviour - > Implementing a pro-active, positive and sustained communication plan - > Developing a strong events offer (linked to the night time economy)

 Headline Action Timeframe Action Owner Facilitate a visioning exercise to determine a shared vision/image for Longford Town (and perhaps County).
-This will bring together a range of stakeholders including Failte Ireland, those involved in the tourism, cultural, arts, night-time economy sectors to review the current baseline offer and establish a 5-10-15 year vision for the image and offer to be developed within Longford Town.
-This action will require: " Bringing together and facilitating cross-sectoral stakeholders " Developing a Branding and Identity Options Paper " Agreeing a preferred Branding and Identity offer/option " Developing a Branding and Communications Strategy " This action will seek to jointly explore and develop opportunities locally and regionally through ongoing engagement with Failte Ireland Short Term Longford County Council Failte Ireland Examine the possibility of introducing a community warden/community safety/antisocial behaviour warden scheme.
-Liaising with An Garda Síochána, the Longford Community Partnership and community leaders identifying areas that the public have identified as particularly challenging (in reality if backed up by figures or from a perception perspective).
-Actions will include: > Examining the impact of community wardens' schemes in other towns Identifying a governance and line management approach for community wardens Developing a budget to employ community wardens Medium Term Longford County Council Longford Local Community Safety Partnership
+This will bring together a range of stakeholders including Failte Ireland, those involved in the tourism, cultural, arts, nighttime economy sectors to review the current baseline offer and establish a 5-10-15 year vision for the image and offer to be developed within Longford Town.
+This action will require: " Bringing together and facilitating cross-sectoral stakeholders " Developing a Branding and Identity Options Paper " Agreeing a preferred Branding and Identity offer/option " Developing a Branding and Communications Strategy " This action will seek to jointly explore and develop opportunities locally and regionally through ongoing engagement with Failte Ireland Short Term Longford County Council Engage with Failte Ireland re: opportunities Examine the possibility of introducing a community warden/community safety/antisocial behaviour warden scheme.
+Liaising with An Garda Siochana, the Longford Community Partnership and community leaders identifying areas that the public have identified as particularly challenging (in reality if backed up by figures or from a perception perspective).
+Actions will include: " Examining the impact of community wardens' schemes in other towns " Identifying a governance and line management approach for community wardens " Developing a budget to employ community wardens Medium Term Longford County Council Longford Local Community Safety Partnership

 Headline Action Timeframe Action Owner Review and implement a Community Cohesion Model.
 Acknowledging that there are intra community tensions/conflicts/flashpoints.
-An action would involve: Reviewing approaches taken in other communities with a significantly high level of diversity (particularly an accelerated level of diversity) Compare and contrast approaches Agree a model which could be piloted in Longford Town Develop spaces or hubs which promote and facilitate social cohesion (linked with Transformational proposal 6 - Social and Community Wellbeing Hub) Examine approaches to removing financial barriers for access to and use of public spaces and facilities thus encouraging social connectivity and cohesion for people and groups currently less connected with the Town Centre and activities and facilities in it Agree a budget and make presentations/applications to secure revenue funding for a three year pilot programme Medium Term Community Safety Partnership
+An action would involve: " Reviewing approaches taken in other communities with a significantly high level of diversity (particularly an accelerated level of diversity) " Compare and contrast approaches " Agree a model which could be piloted in Longford Town " Agree a budget and make presentations/applications to secure revenue funding for a three year pilot programme Medium Term Community Safety Partnership Develop a coordinated events strategy (development and delivery for Longford Town).
+This will seek to build on the success of a range of festivals and events including the Dead of Night Festival, the Ukulele Festival, the Longford Dream Space event and the recent Hallowe'en Festival.

-Proposal 5: What needs to happen next?

-Headline Action Timeframe Action Owner Develop a coordinated events strategy (development and delivery for Longford Town).
-This will seek to build on the success of a range of festivals and events including the Dead of Night Festival, the Ukulele Festival, the Longford Dream Space event and the recent Longford Lights Festival.
 The strategy will examine how the success and impact of these events can be enhanced and identify gap in the annual calendar of events/festivals where new opportunities might be piloted.
-The strategy will be developed around the following themes: " Co-ordination and Programming " Developing Existing Events and Festivals " Piloting New Event and Festivals " Communication and Promotion " Funding and Resources This action will provide an overall co-ordinated Schedule of Events including those already promoted by the LCC Tourism Office and Longford Community Safety Partnership.
-A monthly update will be issued to each of the stakeholders aligned to the events strategy and reflecting any amendments or additions across the year e.g Tourism Office and Local Community Safety Partnership Short/Medium Term (and ongoing) Longford County Council Failte Ireland Existing events organisers Longford Local Community Safety Partnership Agree a 'Positive Longford' Communication Plan.
-This action will seek to build on existing communication activities including the Council's on/offline activities and initiatives such as the 'We Are Longford' series of eight themed videos to sustain positive new feed/communication relating to Longford town.
-This could include attempting to secure Purple Flag Status for Longford Town Short/Medium Term Longford County Council Communication Team
+The strategy will be developed around the following themes: """> """> """> """> """> """> """> " Short/Medium Term (and ongoing) Longford County Council Failte Ireland Existing events organisers Longford Local Community Safety Partnership

+Headline Action Timeframe Action Owner Agree a 'Positive Longford' Communication Plan.
+This action will seek to build on existing communication activities including the Council's on/offline activities and initiatives such as 'We Are Longford' to sustain positive new feed/communication relating to Longford town.
+This could include attempting to secure Purple Flage Status for Longford Town Short/Medium Term Longford County Council Communication Team